About the author

 Associated with every transaction, any exchange of goods, services, and currency, there is a field of study known as economics.
 Generally, those who are not well versed in economics may not entirely be sure of what it is.
-Some may think that the study is only concerned with wealth and how to produce it, but after a brief examination of the field, one can see that economics brings the all exchanges of goods and services down to a field of study.
+Some may think that the study is only concerned with wealth and how to produce it.
+But after a brief examination of the field, one can see that economics brings all exchanges of goods and services down to a field of study.

 Whether you realize it or not, the average person interacts with microeconomics considerably in their daily life, mainly because it is based on relationships between consumers and producers in many forms.

 This article will be concerned with the field of microeconomics, which focuses on the market behavior of individuals and companies.